 CBOW: In this approach, a model is learned to predict a missing word given all the other N − 1 words in the word context.
 The input vector for this prediction can be the sum or the average of the one-hot vectors.
 The word order is not coded.

 Skip-gram: In this approach, a model is learned to predict the N − 1 words of the context given a word.
 Usually, the given word is at the center position of the window.
-The input vector of this prediction consists of the one-hot vector of the word whose context shall be predicted.
+The input vector of this prediction consists of the one-hot vector of the word whose context is to be predicted.
 The word order is considered and weighted.

 During the training process, the weights in the hidden layer are optimized for exactly those words that appeared in the word window of the considered training sample from the corpus.

-After the training Word2Vec is not used for the task, it was trained on, i.e., predicting missing words.
-But the hidden vector, i.e. the vector consisting of the weights in the hidden layer, can be regarded as a feature representation of the input text at a high abstraction level.
-Therefore, the one-hot vector of a word is used as input of the trained network and then its hidden vector is used as the embedding vector.
+After the training, Word2Vec is not used for the task it was trained on, i.e., predicting missing words.
+But the hidden vector, i.e., the vector consisting of the weights in the hidden layer, can be regarded as a feature representation of the input text at a high abstraction level.
+Therefore, the one-hot vector of a word is used as input to the trained network, and then its hidden vector is used as the embedding vector.

 Sentence Vectors

-In numerous NLP tasks (e.g., sentiment analysis, question answering, text summarization), the model’s input is not only a single word, but a complete sentence or a paragraph.
+In numerous NLP tasks (e.g., sentiment analysis, question answering, text summarization), the model’s input is not only a single word but a complete sentence or a paragraph.
 But how can we encode text snippets to process them in a machine learning algorithm?
 A possible solution would be to average the word vectors of the words in the paragraph.
 However, this solution would lead to a loss of the semantic information given by the order of the words.
-Check out the sentences “The cat eats the mouse” and “The mouse eats the cat”.
+Check out the sentences “The cat eats the mouse” and “The mouse eats the cat.”
 Both sentences consist of the same words, but the different word order results in a completely different meaning.

 To deal with the problem of vectorizing text of variable length, researchers have developed various methods for sentence embedding.
-Even though the literature uses the term “"sentence embedding”", in this context it does not necessarily mean a sentence in the strict grammatical sense, but it may also be a short phrase or even a whole paragraph of text.
+Even though the literature uses the term “sentence embedding,” in this context it does not necessarily mean a sentence in the strict grammatical sense; it may also be a short phrase or even a whole paragraph of text.

 Let’s now look at three well-known methods for sentence embeddings in the semantic vector space: skip-thought, universal sentence encoder (USE), and bidirectional encoder representations from transformers (BERT).

-Skip-thought Vectors
+Skip-Thought Vectors